0

 Rick's Books on Amazon

-The Lord knew that a cross for Christ was a hard thing (Hebrews 2:14-15).
-He also knew it was necessary because it was the way to salvation for so many.
+The Lord knew that a cross for Christ was a hard and difficult experience (Hebrews 2:14-15).
+He also knew it was necessary because it was the way to salvation.
 Sometimes theology is hard, painful, and even emotionally difficult to fulfill (Luke 22:42).
-But that should not be an excuse to shrink back from practicing sound theology in your life.
+But that should not be an excuse for us to shrink back from practicing sound theology.
+Regarding my particular parenting case, it would be unloving not to step up and discipline our children lovingly when they need corrective care.
+Are there times in your life when your feelings about a matter cancel out your biblical obedience?

-In those moments of angst about myself, I could choose never to teach again.
-That would be unwise and counter to the Christian mandate to go and make disciples (Matthew 28:16-20).
-If I opted to be self-centered, I would disobey God by not telling others about the glories of Calvary.
+Let me give you another example: I do not enjoy hearing myself speak.
+I have said that I would not walk across the street to listen to me teach.
+Perhaps you’ve heard yourself on a recording and had similar thoughts.
+In those moments of angst about hearing myself, I could choose never to step on a stage and teach again, a response that would be unwise and counter to the Christian commission to go into all the world and make disciples (Matthew 28:16-20).
+If I opted for self-centeredness, I would disobey God by not telling others about the glories of Calvary.

 Call to Action

-1. Confessing your sin to another person when you don’t feel motivated to do so?
+• Confessing your sin to another person when you don’t feel motivated to do so?

-2. Forgiving someone who has sinned against you when you feel you are right and he is dead wrong?
+• Forgiving someone who has sinned against you when you feel you are right and he is dead wrong?

-4. Refusing to tell someone about the “foolish” Christ (1 Corinthians 1:18) because you’re afraid of how they may respond to you?
+(1 Corinthians 1:18) because you’re afraid of how they may respond to you?

 Leaders Over Coffee Web Banner